Port Stephens with AMBITION CHARTERS

-During the Summer months Game fishing and Game Fish are at their best on the East Coast of Australia with all the oceanic speedsters available…Blue, Black and Striped Marlin plus Yellowfin Tuna, Mahi Mahi, Spearfish and Wahoo may all be encountered.
+During the Summer months Game fishing and Game Fish are at their best on the East Coast of Australia.
+All the oceanic speedsters are available…Blue, Black and Striped Marlin plus Yellowfin Tuna, Mahi Mahi, Spearfish and Wahoo may all be encountered.

 DECEMBER – JANUARY :

 The offshore waters are warming up and the ocean currents increase in speed and push closer inshore.

 The initial run of larger Mahi Mahi slows down and generally the smaller ones start to populate the F.A.D.’s ( Fish Attracting Devices) laid by fisheries.
 The bigger Mahi Mahi are still around but are generally found out wide while chasing Marlin.
 Consequently as the water warms so the shark numbers increase.
 Hammer Heads, Tigers and Whalers some moving into the estuaries chasing schools of mackerel and mullet to make life interesting for the Shark fisher people and swimmers.

 Around Christmas or Boxing day the small and some not so small Black Marlin start to appear on the inshore reefs and at the mouths of the estuaries.
 They are fun fish but also dangerous because when hooked they go crazy and they are fast.
 Many, many anglers have been hurt even speared by these juvenile Blacks.
 Around the shelf schools of Slimy Mackerel build up at the well known spots, The Car Park, The Bait Station and The Plonk Hole to name a few.
 Why they congregate these areas is not readily apparent but it is good.
 Around these schools you will find Striped Marlin, the Blacks and later in the season Blue Marlin.

 JANUARY – MARCH :